tidb-samples/tidb-nodejs-mysql2-quickstart/README.md

 - Using [connection pools](https://github.com/sidorares/node-mysql2#using-connection-pools) to manage database connections, which can reduce the performance overhead caused by frequently establishing/destroying connections.
 - Using [prepared statements](https://github.com/sidorares/node-mysql2#using-prepared-statements) to avoid SQL injection.
-- Using ORM frameworks to improve development efficiency in scenarios without a lot of complex SQL, such as [Sequelize](https://sequelize.org/) and [TypeORM](https://typeorm.io/).
+- Using ORM frameworks to improve development efficiency in scenarios without a number of complex SQL statements, such as: [Sequelize](https://sequelize.org/), [TypeORM](https://typeorm.io/), and [Prisma](https://prisma.io/docs).
 - Enable the `supportBigNumbers: true` option when dealing with big numbers (`BIGINT` and `DECIMAL` columns) in the database.
 - Enable the `enableKeepAlive: true` option to avoid socket error `read ECONNRESET` due to network problems.
 (Related issue: [sidorares/node-mysql2#683](https://github.com/sidorares/node-mysql2/issues/683))